lauracosgrove/p8105_final-project/report.md

 ### Motivation and Related Work

-Previous research has focused on the physiologic- and disease-driven factors that influence critical care.
+Previous research has focused on the physiological- and disease-driven factors that influence critical care.
 In this report, we consider whether demographic characteristics of patients in critical care influence outcomes such as mortality and length of hospital stay.

-Related work includes a 2015 NIH research publication titled *"Mortality prediction in the ICU: can we do better?
+Related work includes MIT Computational Lab's 2015 research publication titled *"Mortality prediction in the ICU: can we do better?
 Results from the Super ICU Learner Algorithm (SICULA) project, a population-based study"*, which considers whether a machine learning technique can help predict mortality for patients in critical care.
+This publication considers MIMIC, an openly accessible critical care database created by the MIT Lab for Computational Physiology.
+With the goal of engaging in open research by reproducing an analysis, this project works to understand and analyze the MIMIC database.
+MIMIC will be described further in the Data Collection section of the report.

 Data Collection
 ---------------

-MIMIC is an openly accessible critical care database created by the MIT Lab for Computational Physiology.
-It comprises deidentified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.
+The MIMIC database comprises deidentified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.
 It includes the following information: demographics, vital sign measurements made at the bedside (~1 data point per hour), laboratory test results, procedures, medications, caregiver notes, imaging reports, and mortality (both in and out of hospital).
-After completing the CITI “Data or Specimens Only Research” training course, PhysioNet granted us access to the MIMIC datasets.
+After completing the CITI “Data or Specimens Only Research” training course, PhysioNet granted us access to the MIMIC database.

-The next step was to follow the
+The next step was to follow the MIMIC website's open tutorial to install MIMIC in a local Postgres database.
+We referenced the public Github MIMIC-code repository for MIT Lab for Computational Physiology (<https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic>) as a guide.
+The MIT researchers who built the MIMIC database also built this repository with the goal of sharing how they performed the technical analysis described in their published literature.
+Given the time constraints of this project, we were limited to how much we could understand how to make use of the MIMIC data on our own.
+Therefore, MIT's Lab for Computational Physiology Github repository served as the most productive and efficient way for us to understand and analyze the MIMIC database.

 Initial Questions
 -----------------

+Factors in mortality

+if insurance coverage could play a part in mortality, beyond basic diagnostic factors

 Exploratory Analysis
 --------------------